 When I was 5 years old, my hero was Christopher Columbus (My view of history was out of date at the time).
 At that time I packed my suitcase and left home to explore the world.
 I only made it as far as dinnertime.
 Fortunately, the neighbor’s down the road invited me in for dinner.
 I postponed my travels until I was 18.

-What I’ve and learned and come to believe
+What I’ve and learned, experienced, and come to understand

 There are moments when it seems as if a gentle and still voice is authoring a novel in my life; what appears to be a chance happening is actually an unfolding narrative.
 My life is composed by the spirit within.
 Even the people I meet by mere chance often become instrumental in how my life unfolds.
 Likewise, I can serve in a manner that gives meaning to the lives of others, including myself.
 Everything links to everything else.